 5 Simple Ways to Celebrate Advent as a Family

 Advent is the beginning of the Church Year.
-Following the liturgical calendar, this sacred year includes the seasons of
+In order, the main seasons are divided into the following:

 • Advent